The Trust engages in activities including:

 Board of Trustees

-Ian is the Managing Director of Transdev Wellington which operates and maintains passenger trains under contract to Greater Wellington Regional Council.
-Ian joined the TrackSAFE NZ Board of Trustees in October 2018.
-He has over 20 years’ experience in luxury rail, international airlines and 5-star hotels.
-Ian has worked across the globe in United Arab Emirates, UK, Australia and New Zealand.
-Most recently Ian had executive responsibility for Great Southern Rail operations in Adelaide, including the iconic Ghan and Indian Pacific train services.
-Prior to this he was based in Dubai working for Emirates Airlines, on the senior management team responsible for the on board experience across the Emirates fleet.
+Ian is the Managing Director of Transdev Wellington.
+He has been on the TrackSAFE Board since 2017 and was appointed Chair in early 2022.
+Ian has over 20 years’ experience working in luxury rail, aviation and tourism.
+Ian has worked across the globe with time in United Arab Emirates, United Kingdom, Australia and New Zealand.
+Prior to his current role Ian was in Adelaide where he was responsible for Great Southern Rail operations, including the iconic Ghan and Indian Pacific train services.
+Prior to this he was based in Dubai working for Emirates Airlines as a member of the senior management team responsible for the on board experience across the Emirates fleet.
+He enjoys operational focus, developing and introducing innovative products and services for stakeholder’s and customers.

-Anthony McFadden is the General Manager New Zealand of John Holland with direct accountability for the safe and sustainable delivery of John Holland’s operations in this country.
-With 20 years’ experience working in collaborative contracting environments, Anthony has held key senior management roles, with responsibilities including pre-contracts, tendering and operational management for various civil and complex infrastructure contracts across New Zealand, Australia and Asia.
+Anthony first joined the TrackSAFE Board in March 2020.
+As General Manager, New Zealand, Anthony has direct accountability for the safe and sustainable delivery of John Holland’s operations in New Zealand.
+With 20 years’ experience working in collaborative contracting environments, Anthony has held key senior management roles for numerous tier one contractors, with responsibilities including pre-contracts, tendering and operational management for various civil and complex infrastructure contracts across New Zealand, Australia and Asia.
 From 2016 to early 2019, Anthony was Broadspectrum’s General Manager - Urban Infrastructure, New Zealand, with direct responsibility and accountability for the safe, on-time and budget delivery of a portfolio generating annual revenues of circa $200m and overseeing a team of more than 1,000 direct employees across New Zealand; including holding governance and senior leadership roles with key clients.
-Anthony joined the TrackSAFE Board in March 2020.

 A state owned enterprise, KiwiRail operates freight trains and the Great Journeys of New Zealand long-distance passenger trains and Interislander ferries.
 KiwiRail is is responsible for maintaining 4,000 kms of rail corridor, bridges, tunnels, viaducts, overhead wires, signals and level crossings.
 It is also responsible for moving all the trains throughout the country through the National Train Control Centre in Wellington.
 The KiwiRail engineering team provides mechanical services to the freight and passenger businesses, and to Auckland Transport through the freight team.
 KiwiRail also builds, maintains and refurbishes rollingstock used on the network, including locomotives, wagons and passenger carriages.
 KiwiRail (and its predecessors) has financially supported TrackSAFE since its inception in 2006.